 - in case you need to develop a relatively large app for 2 platforms, opt for React Native as it is already an industry standard and has a proven track of successfully released projects.

 According to the industry analysis, Flutter will become the next big thing in the cross-platform app development, just like SwiftUI for native Apple development.
 In our opinion, some time should pass and big companies need to adopt this technology.

-Any choice you make: to be dare and dive into the unknown or to stay on the safe ground, we are ready to help you with both Flutter and React Native app development.
+Any choice you make: to be dare and dive into the unknown or to stay on the safe ground, we are ready to help you with both technologies.
+Consider our React Native and Flutter app development services.

 Contact us to get recommendations about the best platform to suit your project’s needs.
 Moreover, Riseapps was named Top Cross Platform Mobile App Development Companies according to the AppDeveloperListing.com.